Apple Watch Series 4

 Is there a better alternative?

 If you own an iPhone, there is no better smartwatch than the Apple Watch.
+You can also consider comparing Series 4 and Series 5 and opt for the latter if you have bigger extra cash for a smartwatch.
 If you own an Android phone and desperately want to buy a smartwatch, it’s a solid reason to switch over to iOS.
 Google’s Wear OS models currently cannot compete in terms of usability, build quality, and software.
 The fashion brands are starting to nail design though, and improvements are coming that could help it catch up.

 How long will it last?